 When most people around the world think of England, they think it rains all the time.

-In my part of the world, in Kent, (Down South), our average yearly rainfall is 650mm.
-Admittedly, in my hometown of Holmfirth, Yorkshire, (Up North*), it is 1,000mm (figures from Met Office).
-But compare that to Sydney, which has an average of 1,400mm per year.
+In my part of the world, in Kent, our average yearly rainfall is 650mm.
+Compare that to Sydney, which has an average of 1,400mm per year.

 In the summer we can go for weeks, if not months, without rain.
 In fact I think that our particular village has a rain-exclusion zone around it.
 It has been known to be tipping it down in nearby Sissinghurst or Biddenden, but not a drop of it reaches us.